Please Note : All medical content on this blog can be found listed under various tags in the section titled ‘Medical Menu’ in the sidebar.

 The latter often coupled with the inference of a woman who is quite frankly too stupid and too lazy to educate herself to eat right and exercise.
 A woman “choosing” not to take care of herself in any self-respecting manner.

 I have been and continue to be viewed this way despite the person I am being completely to the contrary of who I am seen to be, based solely upon my appearance alone … Negating the strong, intelligent, knowledgeable, self disciplined, well presented, so far from lazy woman that I actually am.

 This view has also dismissed my past training and experience as a Care Worker with people with disabilities.
-Along with disregarding my studies in personal training that included course work in nutrition and rehabilitation, studies taken on after working extremely hard to bring health and wellness to my body amidst all the illness and pain.
+Along with disregarding my studies in personal training that included course work in nutrition and rehabilitation … Studies taken on while pushing back against the unrelenting symptoms of illness and life altering injuries caused by multiple car accidents.
+Endevouring to become a personal trainer after working extremely hard to attempt to bring health and wellness to my body through a dedicated lifestyle of weight training and nutrition.

-Above all, this view has perpetually negated my Personal knowledge of MY own body!
+Above all, the dismissive views the members of the medical community choose to hold about me have perpetually negated my Personal knowledge of MY body!